Negro y Azul: Critical reception

-The episode received critical praise.
 Seth Amitin, writing for IGN, gave the episode a 9.3/10, commenting: "This was one of the better episodes this season and now we've only just dipped our toes into the deep end."

 In 2019, The Ringer ranked "Negro y Azul" as the 36th best out of the 62 total Breaking Bad episodes.

-Production

-The episode was written by John Shiban, and directed by Felix Alcala.
-It aired on AMC in the United States and Canada on April 19, 2009.
+Vulture ranked it 58th overall.